 Yes, you can safely use your Scrub Daddy on your glass top stove without running the risk of scratching or damaging the surface.
 Scrub Daddy has been lab-tested and certified safe to use on over 20 different surfaces.

-- TEMPERATURE CONTROLLED SCRUB - You control your scrubbing power!
+- Temperature Controlled Scrub - With Scrub Daddy, unlike so many common kitchen sponge and dish scrubber products, you control your scrubbing power!
 Scrub Daddy’s FlexTexture foam is firm in cold water for tough scrubbing and soft in warm water for light cleaning.
-With FlexTexture, you have the right tool for every mess
+With FlexTexture, you have the right tool for every mess.

-- SCRATCH-FREE - Safe to use on over a dozen different surfaces (i.e. glass, stainless steel, cast iron, non-stick coatings, copper, chrome, leather).
+- Scratch-Free - Safe to use on over a dozen different surfaces (i.e. glass, stainless steel, cast iron, non-stick coatings, copper, chrome, leather).
 Use him to wash anything from dinner dishes to the car!
+Scrub Daddy scrubbers are not like your typical sponges for dishes!

 How To Use Scrub Daddy To Clean Your Glass Stove Top